Elvis-Packet/full-Qaffee/Qaffee-frontend/FRONTEND_TASK_BOARD.md

 - [ ] Delivery and pickup address management
 - [ ] Notifications and promo alerts
 - [ ] Ratings, reviews, and support chat
-- [ ] Loyalty points, referrals, and promotions
 - [ ] Admin panel with user, menu, order, promo management
 - [ ] Staff panel for order fulfillment and status updates